- Action Will Be Taken

 - Listen, Marxist!

-Resource Type: Book Published: 1971 Murray Bookchin takes on the 'Marxist-Leninists' destroying the New Left.
+Resource Type: Book Published: 1971 Murray Bookchin takes on the 'Marxist-Leninists' who are destroying the New Left.

 - Malatesta, Errico